Steal This Strategy: Using Keyword Research for Competitor Analysis

 How are you supposed to create content that actually gets found by your ideal customers if you don’t know what they’re searching for?
 And how do you find that out through your competitors?

-A thorough keyword research process reveals holes in your competitors’ strategies.
-You can analyze which terms they’re ranking for and where they’re dropping the ball, then swoop in with superior content to get some of their traffic.
+A thorough competitor keyword analysis process reveals content gaps in your competitors’ strategies.
+You can analyze which organic keywords they’re ranking for and where they’re dropping the ball, then swoop in with superior content to get some of their traffic and improve your SEO performance.
+This kind of competitive analysis can give you a significant competitive edge.

 Understanding the Basics of Keyword Research

-Keyword research refers to basically digging into actual words and phrases your audience uses to find what they need online.
-But it’s so much more than that – it’s the search intent and the different types of terms they use along their journey.
+Keyword research refers to basically digging into actual words and phrases your potential customers use to find what they need online.
+But it’s so much more than that – it’s the search intent and the different types of terms they use along their journey, forming the basis of your keyword strategy.
+This process will also help you understand both your direct competitors and indirect competitors.

 Types of Keywords